lucilejones/fullstack-knowledge-base/Back-End/authentication-serialization.md

 bundle exec rspec

-We need to create our models and controllers.
+We need to create our models and controllers. rails generate model User username:string password_digest:string

+Enter n to not overwrite the spec file.

+rails db:migrate

+Then we add has_secure_password to the User model. class User < ApplicationRecord has_secure_password end

+Then if we run the test file we get 3 examples with 3 failures. bundle exec rspec spec/models/user_spec.rb

+We need to add validates :username, presence: true to the user.rb file

+We also need to add bcrypt to our Gemfile

+gem 'bcrypt'
+bundle install

+Then try the test again:
+bundle exec rspec spec/models/user_spec.rb
+We get 3 examples, 0 failures

+Next, we'll create our user controller: rails g controller users

+In the app/controllers/users_controller.rb file: class UsersController < ApplicationController def create
+    user = User.new(user_params)
+    if user.save
+      render json: user, status: :created
+    else
+      render json: user.errors, status: :unprocessable_entity
+    end
+  end

+  private

+  def user_params
+    params.permit(:username, :password, :password_confirmation)
+  end
+end

+When we use User.new or User.create with has_secure_password (in the User model), Rails automatically checks to see whether the password and password_confirmation fields match when creating a new user.

+Then in our routes file we add:
+Rails.application.routes.draw do
+  resources :users, only: [:create] end

+Then we run our test:
+bundle exec rspec spec/requests/users_spec.rb
+[the notes say at this point we should get 2 examples, 0 failures, but mine gets a fail for the first test]

+Create a sessions controller:
+rails g controller sessions create

+In the app/controllers/sessions_controller.rb file: class SessionsController < ApplicationController def create
+    user = User.find_by(username: params[:username])
+    if user&.authenticate(params[:password])
+      render json: { token: '123' }
+    else
+      render json: { error: 'Invalid username or password' }, status: :unauthorized end end end

+user&
+The & is called the safe navigation operator.
+It's a Ruby operator that allows us to call a method on an object without worrying if it is nil.
+If the object is nil, the method will return nil instead of raising and exception.
+Here, if the user is found and the password is correct, we'll return a token.
+Otherwise, we'll return an error message.

+In our routes file we add:
+post '/login', to: 'sessions#create'

+Then we run our test file:
+bundle exec rspec spec/requests/sessions_spec.rb

 # Authorization in Rails
+# Creating a JSON Web Token using the JWT gem

 # Serialization in Rails using blueprinter